-2.2 Customers may apply for registration by contacting SIT.
-The address and billing details as well as the Customer’s VAT ID are required for registration.
+2.2 Customers may apply to register on the Portal directly with SIT or through their Reselling Partner (see clause 3).
+The address and billing details as well as the customer’s VAT ID in particular are required for registration.
 Customers also select their own password upon registration, which, in combination with the e-mail address provided, enables them to log in to the Portal and access their customer account.
 Customers must handle their login data with care.
 In particular, customers are prohibited from disclosing their login data to third parties and/or allowing third parties to access their profile by bypassing the login data.
-When registering, the Customer must provide all the required information truthfully and in full.
+When registering, the customer must provide all the required information truthfully and in full.
 Customers are responsible for keeping their details up to date and for ensuring that they can be reached at the address provided and that the e-mail address is not transferred to another person.
-If the Customer’s details change, the Customer must promptly amend and correct such details.
-If the information provided by the Customer is incomplete or incorrect, and the Customer fails to clarify the situation within a reasonable period or continues acting in breach of contract even after SIT’s request for compliance, SIT may temporarily or permanently block the Customer’s account as well as access to the Portal and terminate this Agreement with immediate effect.
+If the customer’s details change, the customer must promptly amend and correct such details.
+If the information provided by the customer is incomplete or incorrect, and the customer continues acting in breach of contract even after a request for compliance, SIT may temporarily or permanently block the customer’s account as well as access to the Portal and delete the customer’s account.

-2.4 Upon successful registration, a personal customer account that is accessible via the Portal will be created for the Customer (“Customer Account“), and the Customer will be notified accordingly.
-The activation of the Customer Account by SIT constitutes SIT’s acceptance of the Customer’s offer to register.
+2.4 Upon successful registration, a personal customer account that is accessible via the Portal will be created for the customer (“Customer Account“), and the customer will be notified accordingly.
+The activation of the Customer Account constitutes acceptance of the customer’s offer to register.

 2.5 The transfer of the Customer Account to another (legal or natural) person requires SIT’s prior consent.

-3.1 The content of the STACKIT Cloud Services that the Customer can procure from SIT is regularly and conclusively defined through a combination of the generally applicable service description and the special service level agreements issued for the relevant STACKIT Cloud Services:
+3.1 The content of the STACKIT Cloud Services that the customer can procure is regularly and conclusively defined through a combination of the generally applicable service description and the special service level agreements issued for the relevant STACKIT Cloud Services:

-- In addition, service level agreements specify the exact scope of the specific STACKIT Cloud Service in detail; their current version can be retrieved from https://www.stackit.de/de/agb/leistungsscheine (“Service Level Agreements“).
+- In addition, service certificates specify the exact scope of the specific STACKIT Cloud Service; their current version can be retrieved from https://www.stackit.de/de/agb/leistungsscheine (“Service Certificates“).

-Accordingly, a STACKIT Cloud Service usually consists of a combination of the generally applicable Service Description and the additional Service Level Agreement selected by the Customer.
+Accordingly, a STACKIT Cloud Service usually consists of a combination of the generally applicable Service Description and the additional Service Certificate selected by the customer.

 4. Procurement of STACKIT Cloud Services by the Customer

-4.2 Via the Portal, the Customer is able to view the Service Description as well as the Service Level Agreements of the STACKIT Cloud Services.
-It should be noted that the contents of the Service Description and the relevant Service Level Agreements of the STACKIT Cloud Services do not constitute a legally binding offer but rather a schedule of services that is subject to change.
-The Customer makes a binding offer to enter into a contract for the STACKIT Cloud Services selected by the Customer by completing the online order process (“Order“).
+4.2 Via the Portal, the customer is also able to view the Service Description as well as the Service Certificates of the STACKIT Cloud Services.
+It should be noted that the contents of the Service Description and the relevant Service Certificates of the STACKIT Cloud Services on the Portal do not constitute a legally binding offer but rather a non-binding schedule of services that is subject to change.
+The customer makes a binding offer to enter into a contract for the STACKIT Cloud Services selected by the customer by completing the online order process (“Order“).

-4.3 The contract between the Customer and SIT only enters into effect upon SIT declaring acceptance, which usually takes place in the form of SIT making the booked STACKIT Cloud Services available to the Customer.
+4.4 The Subscription between the customer and the Provider only enters into effect upon the Provider declaring acceptance, which usually takes place in the form of making the ordered STACKIT Cloud Services available to the customer.